Pioneer-Centre-for-AI/p1-compute-documentation/docs/source/contributing.rst

 Show a code block
 =================
 Remember the space between the code-block line and your code.
+Also remember two spaces before your code.
+Otherwise the code-block won't pick up the element.

 .. code-block:: python